GeoscienceAustralia/PyRate/docs/installation.rst

 Installation
 ===============

-This is a quick guide to getting the PyRate software up and running in various platforms.
+This is an installation guide to get PyRate running on various platforms.
-Step by step guide to install Pyrate and run toy example.
+Follow the instructions to install PyRate and run a small toy example.

 .. include:: ubuntu.rst
 .. include:: docker.rst